MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

 ## How to authenticate an application

-Azure AD application authorization can be used for scenarios where interactive login is not desired and automated runs are necessary.
+Azure AD application authorization can be used for scenarios where interactive sign-in isn't desired and automated runs are necessary.

-To get an Azure AD application token and leverage it to query your cluster:
+To get an Azure AD application token and use it to query your cluster:

 1. [Provision an Azure AD application](provision-azure-ad-app.md).
 For the **Redirect URI**, select **Web** and input http://localhost:8675 as the URI.

-1. Download the [Microsoft Identity Client](https://www.nuget.org/packages/Microsoft.Identity.Client) and the [Microsoft Identity Abstractions](https://www.nuget.org/packages/Microsoft.IdentityModel.Abstractions) packages from Nuget.
+1. Download the [Microsoft Identity Client](https://www.nuget.org/packages/Microsoft.Identity.Client) and the [Microsoft Identity Abstractions](https://www.nuget.org/packages/Microsoft.IdentityModel.Abstractions) packages from NuGet.

 1. Extract the downloaded packages and DLL files from *lib\net45* to a folder of choice.
-In this guide, we will use the folder *C:\Matlab\DLL*.
+In this guide, we'll use the folder *C:\Matlab\DLL*.

 1. Define the constants needed for the authorization.
 For more information about these values, see [Authentication parameters](kusto/api/rest/authenticate-with-msal.md#authentication-parameters).